Payment Request Links

 When you are using query parameters, you can only create links for a Payment Request with a single payment.

-• For creating Payment Requests with advanced features like installments or subscriptions you need to use imageClient Dashboard or the imageFlywire API.
-(You could also use Checkout for this, but that would mean embedding the Checkout Experience into your website instead of giving a link to your payer).
+For creating Payment Requests links with features like installments or subscriptions you need to use imageClient Dashboard or the imageFlywire API.

-You can create payment request links by constructing them with these two parts:
+1. You build a Payment Request by constructing them with these two parts:

-1. Base URL (depends on the environment you want to use, see Base URL)
+1. Base URL (depends on the environment you want to use, see Base URLs)

-2. Query String (depends on your individual settings and use case, see Query string parameters)
+2. Query String (depends on your individual settings and use case, see List of parameters)

 Example: